le4nnt0nn/pass-generator/README.md

 ## Getting Started 🚀

-This project is designed to help users create secure passwords quickly.
-Whether you're securing personal accounts or enterprise systems, the Password Generator provides a reliable solution.
+This project helps users create secure passwords with a clean, responsive Windows Forms interface.
+Ideal for personal and professional use.

 ## Installation 🛠